raghiahaidari/raghiahaidari/README.md

 <div style = "height: 100%">
 <img width="35%" align="right" alt="Github" src="geek.gif" />
-I'm a Data Engineer with a background in data and software engineering.
+I'm a Developer with a background in data and software engineering.
 I'm always learning and exploring new tools and technologies.
 I'm comfortable working with Python, Java, and SQL, and I have experience with big data tools like Hadoop and Spark.
 I also have some knowledge of AI, especially large language models (LLMs).
 </div>

 <h3 align="left">Tech Stack :</h3>